If there was a Pokémon dog whose special power was “cute”, it could be modeled on the Pomsky.

 On average, they weigh in around 20 – 30 lb., with the smallest being a nimble 15lb.

-How big is a pomsky?
-The parent breeds range in height from a diminutive 20cm to a respectable 60 cm, so a pomsky will stand around 40 cm to the shoulder.
+How big are they?
+The parent breeds range in height from a diminutive 20cm to a respectable 60 cm, so they will stand around 40 cm to the shoulder.

-So what about the pomsky lifespan; How long do they live?
+So what about their lifespan; How long do they live?

 In truth, no one really knows.

-Designer dogs are a relatively new phenomena and enough pomskies haven’t been around for long enough to have an accurate idea of their lifespan.
+Designer dogs are relatively new phenomena and enough Pomskies haven’t been around for long enough to have an accurate idea of their lifespan.

-Some breeders cite around 15 years as an average pomsky lifespan, but it should be born in mind this is based on the pomsky being a smaller dog (which live longer) rather than any hard evidence.
+Some breeders cite around 15 years as an average, but it should be born in mind this is based on the Pomsky as smaller dogs (which live longer) rather than any hard evidence.

 OK so you’ve fallen for those teddy bear good looks, but what sort of personality is lurking inside that furry package?

-Let’s take a look at the pomsky temperament so you can weigh up if this incurably inquisitive dog is a challenge you want to take on.
+Let’s take a look at their temperament so you can weigh up if this incurably inquisitive dog is a challenge you want to take on.